aczv/linux/docker.md

     docker run -it --rm busybox sh

-If you have a bunch of containers to delete in one go
+Delete a bunch of containers in one go

     docker rm $(docker ps -a -q -f status=exited)